Table of Contents

 Lighting

-Lighting is not actually needed for ball pythons, but, you can use some when you use it through a 12/12 cycle (12 hours off and 12 hours on).
+Lighting is not needed for ball pythons, but you can use some when you use it through a 12/12 cycle (12 hours off and 12 hours on).
 A constant bright, overhead light is stressful to snakes, particularly the nocturnal species like the ball python.

 Humidity